How to avoid breaking up with someone on a romantic getaway

 Expect the worst from tight connections

-One-hour windows for changing flights, early morning departures you have to get to by public transport, and European ferries (especially in, sorry, Greece): all of these have potential for disaster.
-So on multi-stop trips, expect the worst and celebrate the best: if your Greek ferry actually arrives within 45 minutes of its intended departure time, buy yourself a Mythos onboard and consider yourselves blessed.
-To avoid harangued falling outs at all kinds of ports, leave generous (some may say cynical) time for getting between stops, and try to keep a sense of humour throughout.
+One-hour windows for changing flights, early morning departures you have to get to by public transport, and European ferries (especially in, sorry, Greece): all of these have potential for delays, missed connections and meltdowns.
+So on multi-stop trips, expect the worst and celebrate the best: if your Greek ferry actually arrives within 45 minutes of its intended departure time, buy yourself a Mythos onboard and consider yourselves #blessed.
+To avoid haranged falling outs at all kinds of ports, leave generous (some may say cynical) time for getting between stops, and try to keep a sense of humour throughout.

 Coping with the cost of loving crisis